Pet Basheerabad

 Pet Basheerabad is a neighbourhood in Qutbullapur suburb in Hyderabad, Telangana, India.
 It falls under Quthbullapur mandal of Medchal-Malkajgiri district.

 Schools

 St. Anns High School, Sherwood high school, have built its campus here.

 Colleges

-Siva Sivani Institute of Management, has built its campus here.
+SivaSivani Institute of Management, has a campus in the area.

 History

 It was named after the Second son of Sikander Jah Mir Akbar ali khan Asaf Jah III or Nizam III Mir Basheeruddin Ali khan (Samsam ud daula).